mrichman/mrichman.github.io/contact.md

   feature: texture-feature-04.jpg
 ---

-Mark is based in Parkland, FL (about 50 miles equidistant from Miami and West Palm Beach).
+I live and work in Parkland, FL (about 50 miles equidistant from Miami and West Palm Beach).
 Interested in working with me, or have a question?
 Feel free to contact me anytime.

 <script type="text/javascript">// <![CDATA[
 var host = (("https:" == document.location.protocol) ? "https://secure." : "http://");